paidynikhil/GirlPowerTalk-assignment/README.md

 ## Project Structure

-The project follows a structured organization with separate components for the table, pagination, filter, chart, etc. Here's the directory structure:
+The project follows a structured organization with separate components for the chart, filter, pagination, table etc. Here's the directory structure:

 src/
 |-- components/